ClearTax/pivotal-flow/README.md

 `pivotal-flow` has two commands to automate your workflow:

 1. `pivotal-flow-start`:
-  To set up hooks for Setting up your environment to create new stories via the command line.
+  Create new stories via the command line.
 2. `pivotal-flow-check`:
-  to check if any newly created branches have the pivotal story ID in the branch name.
+  Check all newly created branches have the pivotal story ID in the branch name.

 > you can also use the `pfs` alias for `pivotal-flow-start`